davidjbuchanan/MS4-LiveStrong/README.md

 <img src="https://github.com/davidjbuchanan/ML4/blob/master/media/mockups/Index_pages.png" alt="Live Strong index pages on multiple viewports" width="100%">

-The page most populated with elements is for the products' page.
+The page most populated with elements is for the Blog pages.
 This required a simple clear display that was responsive as the width of the viewport decreases; this was resolved by stacking the elements.

 <img src="https://github.com/davidjbuchanan/ML4/blob/master/media/mockups/Blog.png" alt="Live Strong blog views" width="100%">